TiarnanCF/NovelRecipeGeneration/Code/README.md

 ./params_global contans the final parameters proposed by the WSBM

 ./params contains a subset of those parameters for only certain layers of the network which I focused on in this project.

+./Project.ipynb contains the Python code used to construct and explore the network.